-What does a life cycle analysis expert do?
-First, let’s define life cycle analysis.
-A life cycle analysis (LCA) is an essential tool in establishing baseline environmental impacts from a specific process, product, or infrastructure, and can also connect economic and social impacts depending on the end goal.
-Ideally the main outcome of an LCA is a detailed quantitative documentation of environmental impacts for a process or product from cradle to grave, meaning cultivation and manufacturing of each feedstock to the end use or disposal.
+Life cycle analysis (LCA) is an essential tool in establishing baseline environmental impacts from a specific process, product, or infrastructure, and can also connect economic and social impacts depending on the end goal.
+Ideally, the main outcome of an LCA is a detailed quantitative documentation of environmental impacts for a process or product from cradle to grave, meaning cultivation and manufacturing of each feedstock to the end use or disposal.
 The analysis may include one or multiple impacts with the most common being: greenhouse gas (GHG) and other air emissions, water use and pollutants, energy usage, and waste production.
 When conducting an LCA it is important to consider the implications of system boundaries, feedstocks, energy use, co-product emission allocation methods, product end use, and differences in framework guidance.
 LCA experts have experience with many applications of life cycle analysis and can help clients navigate the complex nature of LCA implementation, as it can be a large undertaking.